codeagent/angular-grid/README.md

 Server response must correspond to a specific format.
 See the demo/api repository dir for the example.

-For more information how to install and use, see detailed demos here: [@todo:](http://)
+For more information how to install and use, see detailed demos [here](http://188.120.239.91/grid/demo/)